Kubernetes Dashboard

 sudo kubectl apply -f https://raw.githubusercontent.com/kubernetes/dashboard/master/src/deploy/recommended/kubernetes-dashboard.yaml

 The above command will create a deployment in Kubernetes.
-You can check the status of the pod by executing following command:
+You can check the status of the pod by executing the following command:

 sudo kubectl get pods --all-namespaces

-If you see the status ContainerCreating, wait for few minutes.
-It is in process of downloading the image and spin up a pod for you.
-After few minutes, the status of the pod should change to running status.
+, wait for a few minutes.
+It is in the process of downloading the image and spinning up a pod for you.
+After a few minutes, the status of the pod should change to running

 kubectl proxy